 |Sunday, July 01, 2007|

 For four chemical engineering seniors at Oregon State University, their senior project could lead to more than a good grade.
 David Hackleman, the Linus Pauling Chair at the College of Engineering, had high hopes for Christen Glarborg, Patrick O’Connor, Heather Paris and Alana Warner-Tuhy when he invited them to work on a project turning byproducts from the biodiesel and winemaking industries into an environmentally friendly polymer, but applying for a patent wasn’t one of them.
 But the students’ research could have a major commercial application.
 The polymer combines glycerin, a byproduct of ethanol production, and tartaric acid, a byproduct of winemaking.
 The resulting polymer biodegrades in water and vaporizes at 600 degrees.
 Hackleman says the polymer could be used in an eco-friendly foam meat tray, the type found in supermarkets, or in fire logs.

 Monday, August 25, 2014

-BY JASON NORRIS | OB GUEST CONTRIBUTOR
+BY JASON NORRIS | OB GUEST BLOGGER